 \section{Abstract}

 Randomized smoothing has recently emerged as an effective tool that enables certification of deep neural network classifiers at scale.
 All prior art on randomized smoothing has focused on isotropic $\ell_p$ certification, which has the advantage of yielding certificates that can be easily compared among isotropic methods via $\ell_p$-norm radius.
 However, isotropic certification limits the region that can be certified around an input to \textit{worst-case} adversaries, \ie it cannot reason about other ``close'', potentially large, constant prediction safe regions.
 To alleviate this issue, (\textbf{i}) we theoretically extend the isotropic randomized smoothing $\ell_1$ and $\ell_2$ certificates to their generalized \textit{anisotropic} counterparts following a simplified analysis.
 Moreover, (\textbf{ii}) we propose evaluation metrics allowing for the comparison of general certificates -- a certificate is superior to another if it certifies a \textit{superset} region -- with the quantification of each certificate through the volume of the certified region.
-We introduce \ANCER, a practical framework for obtaining anisotropic certificates for a given test set sample via volume maximization.
-Our empirical results demonstrate that \ANCER achieves state-of-the-art $\ell_1$ and $\ell_2$ certified accuracy on both CIFAR-10 and ImageNet at multiple radii, while certifying substantially larger regions in terms of volume, thus highlighting the benefits of moving away from isotropic analysis.
-Code used in our experiments is available \href{https://github.com/MotasemAlfarra/ANCER}{in this repository}.
+We introduce \ANCER, a framework for obtaining anisotropic certificates for a given test set sample via volume maximization.
+We achieve it by generalizing memory-based certification of data-dependent classifiers.
+Our empirical results demonstrate that \ANCER achieves state-of-the-art $\ell_1$ and $\ell_2$ certified accuracy on CIFAR-10 and ImageNet \rebuttal{in the data-dependence setting}, while certifying larger regions in terms of volume, highlighting the benefits of moving away from isotropic analysis.
+Our code is available \href{https://github.com/MotasemAlfarra/ANCER}{in this repository}.